 Infrastructure projects such as battery charging stations, alternative fueling stations, and stationary agricultural pump electrification are also eligible for Moyer grants.
-Heavy duty diesel vehicles subject to a compliance deadline (as specified in California Air Resources Board's (CARB) Truck and Bus Regulation) within one year of application and off-road diesel equipment subject to a compliance deadline within three years (as specified within CARB’s Off-Road diesel regulation) are not eligible to apply.
+Heavy duty diesel vehicles subject to a compliance deadline prior to January 1, 2023 and off-road diesel equipment subject to a compliance deadline prior to March 1, 2025 are not eligible to apply.

 Available Funds & Funding Caps

 In the initial solicitation for projects, each project category, as listed, is assigned a funding cap to allow opportunities for all project types to compete for funds.
 Should there be any remaining funds after the initial solicitation, the District will determine how to continue to make funds available, whether through an open first come first serve process or through another competitive solicitation.
 Either way, all eligible and cost effective projects which do not receive funding at time of application, due to limited funds, may be added to a wait list until future funds become available.